+Non-competition agreements 2 to 5 years

-Non-competition agreements2 to 5 yearsCustomer relationships5 to 15 yearsLicenses and patents3 to 20 years h) Impairment of non-financial assets
+Customer relationships 5 to 15 years

+Licenses, patents and permits 3 to 20 years

+h) Impairment of non-financial assets

-The non-financial assets of the Corporation are comprised of property, plant and equipment, goodwill and intangible assets.
+The non-financial assets of the Corporation are comprised of property, plant and equipment, right-of-use assets, goodwill and intangible assets.

-The Corporation assesses at each reporting date whether there is an indication that an asset or cash-generating unit ("CGU") may be impaired.
+The Corporation assesses at each reporting date whether there is an indication that an asset or CGU may be impaired.
 A CGU is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
-If any indication of impairment exists, or when annual impairment testing for an asset is required, the Corporation estimates the CGU's recoverable amount.
+If any indication of impairment exists, or when annual goodwill impairment testing is performed, the Corporation estimates the CGU's recoverable amount.
 An asset or CGU's recoverable amount is the higher of its fair value less costs to dispose ("FVLCD") and its value in use.
 In determining fair value less costs to dispose, recent market transactions are taken into account, if available.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset or CGU is considered impaired and is written down to its recoverable amount.
-Impairment losses are recognized in net income.
+Impairment losses are recognized in net income or loss.

-Goodwill and intangible assets with an indefinite useful life are tested for impairment at least annually.
+Goodwill is tested for impairment at least annually.
 Goodwill impairment is tested at either the individual or group CGU level and is determined based upon the amount of future discounted cash flows generated by the individual CGU or group of CGUs compared to the individual CGU or group of CGUs' respective carrying amount(s).

-For non-financial assets other than goodwill and intangible assets with an indefinite useful life, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
+For non-financial assets other than goodwill, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
 If such indication exists, the Corporation estimates the non-financial asset's or CGU's recoverable amount.

 Any reversal is limited so that the carrying amount of the non-financial asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the non-financial asset in prior periods.
-Such reversal is recognized in net income.
+Such reversal is recognized in net income or loss.

-Impairment losses related to assets under construction; property, plant and equipment; goodwill and intangible assets are included with cost of sales on the consolidated statements of comprehensive loss.
+Impairment losses related to assets under construction; property, plant and equipment; goodwill and intangible assets are included with cost of sales or general and administrative expenses on the consolidated statements of comprehensive loss.